DelphineSalzmann/ML_daily-activities/README.md

 # To Begin

-Run the file Create_data in order to be able to use them

 # Data base description
 Each of the 19 activities is performed by eight subjects (4 female, 4 male, between the ages 20 and 30) for 5 minutes.